devchallenges-io/curriculum/2-responsive-web/1-html-css/12-form-form-validation.md

 ---
 seo:
-  title: "Master HTML Forms & Validation: Step-by-Step Guide"
+  title: "HTML Forms & Validation: Step-by-Step Guide"
   description: "Master HTML forms and validation: create secure, user-friendly forms with step-by-step guidance on input types, attributes, and JavaScript techniques."
 faqs:
   - What are HTML forms used for?